edankwan/min-signal/README.md

 Unlike other trimmed version js-signals, min-signal preverses some useful features like **priorty** and **arguments injection** which comes in handy during the development.

+Dispatch the same signal within the signal callback is not recommended.
+If it happens the new signal execution will kick in and stop the unfinished execution.

 Examples
 ---